CDLUC3/mrt-doc/design/content-ingest-2024/README.md

 ## File System

-ZFS/EFS file systems should be mounted and unmounted as projects are started and completed.
+~ZFS/EFS file systems should be mounted and unmounted as projects are started and completed.~

+Options
+- Bring up a large i3en with a big volume and serve up content over http.
+Volume will need backed up.
+- Create a dedicated EBS volume on a batch server (size can be configurable)

 All content should be accessible to CDL servers by URL.

 Moderately performant to ingest.